execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 Now, from left to right (including the bit before the decimal point),the bits of this n-bit string represent the numbers [1, 1/2¹,1/2²,..., 1/2ⁿ].
 To calculate the mantissa, the fractions corresponding to a 1 are summed.

-### Code to illustate convertion from binary to double-precision floating-point
+### Code to illustate conversion from binary to double-precision floating-point

 ```c
 /*